Facial expression

-A facial expression is one or more motions or positions of the muscles beneath the skin of the face.
-According to one set of controversial theories, these movements convey the emotional state of an individual to observers.
-Facial expressions are a form of nonverbal communication.
+Facial expression is the motion and positioning of the muscles beneath the skin of the face.
+These movements convey the emotional state of an individual to observers and are a form of nonverbal communication.
 They are a primary means of conveying social information between humans, but they also occur in most other mammals and some other animal species.
-(For a discussion of the controversies on these claims, see Fridlund and Russell & Fernandez Dols.)

 Humans can adopt a facial expression voluntarily or involuntarily, and the neural mechanisms responsible for controlling the expression differ in each case.
 Voluntary facial expressions are often socially conditioned and follow a cortical route in the brain.
 Conversely, involuntary facial expressions are believed to be innate and follow a subcortical route in the brain.
 Facial recognition can be an emotional experience for the brain and the amygdala is highly involved in the recognition process.
-The Amygdala is the integrative center for emotions, emotional behavior, and motivation.

-The eyes are often viewed as important features of facial expressions.
-Aspects such as blinking rate can possibly be used to indicate whether a person is nervous or whether they are lying.
-Also, eye contact is considered an important aspect of interpersonal communication.
-However, there are cultural differences regarding the social propriety of maintaining eye contact or not.

 Beyond the accessory nature of facial expressions in spoken communication between people, they play a significant role in communication with sign language.
-Many phrases in sign language include facial expressions in the display.
+Many phrases in sign language include facial expressions.

-There is controversy surrounding the question of whether facial expressions are a worldwide and universal display among humans.
-Supporters of the Universality Hypothesis claim that many facial expressions are innate and have roots in evolutionary ancestors.
-Opponents of this view question the accuracy of the studies used to test this claim and instead believe that facial expressions are conditioned and that people view and understand facial expressions in large part from the social situations around them.
-Moreover, facial expressions have a strong connection with personal psychology.
-Some psychologists have the ability to discern hidden meaning from a person's facial expression.